 Imagine a salt shaker filled not with salt but with all the ways to say “yes!” (things like: good point, I see, yes, that makes sense, tell me more, you’re starting to convince me, I never thought of it that way, if that’s so important to you let’s find a way to make that happen, say more about how you feel and what you need, and so on).
 When a partner in the relationship uses this salt shaker in their interactions, they build trust allowing the other partner to feel safe.

-Conversely, imagine a salt shaker filled not with salt but with all the ways to say “no!” (things like: “that’s ridiculous!, no, that is so stupid, you’re stupid, you’re making no sense, be logical, shut up!, stop talking, you’re an idiot, you’re a jerk, how can you be so insensitive?, you never have cared about me, you’re so selfish, and so on).
+Conversely, imagine a salt shaker filled not with salt but with all the ways to say “no!” (things like: “that’s ridiculous!, no, that is so foolish, you’re ignorant, you’re making no sense, be logical, shut up!, stop talking, you’re an idiot, you’re a jerk, how can you be so insensitive?, you never have cared about me, you’re so selfish, and so on).
 When a partner in the relationship uses this salt shaker in their interactions, they do not build no do they make their partner feel safe.

 The bottom line